5 Valentine's Day Ideas for Married Couples

 5. Be Naked

 Seriously, do something naked together.
-And while sex is of course highly encouraged, this could also be giving one another a massage or reading a naughty book out loud together or even wrapping up in the same blanket watching Netflix (or Naked Conversations) and being quiet and close to each other.
+And while sex is of course highly encouraged, this could also be giving one another a massage or reading a naughty book out loud together or even wrapping up in the same blanket watching Netflix (or one of our webcasts at MyMarriage365) and being quiet and close to each other.

 Written by Anna Collins